top of page

 Expanding the Canon

-Traditional intro philosophy courses often draws primarily on classical texts and authors, most of whom were white, male, and European.
+Traditional intro philosophy courses often draw primarily on classical texts, most of which were written by white, male Europeans.
 For a variety of philosophical and pedagogic reasons, we should diversify our our readings lists.
-Here are just a few suggestions; please send additional ideas.
+Here are just a few suggestions.

-• There are a number of anthologies that stress diversity in their selections, including: Gail Presbey, Karsten Struhl and Richard Olsen (Eds.), The Philosophical Quest: A Cross Cultural Reader, Eliot Deutsch, Introduction to World Philosophies, and Christine Koggel, Moral Issues in Global Perspective II: Human Diversity and Equality
+• There are now numerous anthologies that stress diversity in their selections, including: Gail Presbey, Karsten Struhl and Richard Olsen (Eds.), The Philosophical Quest: A Cross Cultural Reader, Eliot Deutsch, Introduction to World Philosophies, and Christine Koggel, Moral Issues in Global Perspective II: Human Diversity and Equality.

 Approaches to Specific Topics